wrex/rexs.tips/content/guitar/blues/min-penta/more-pans/index.md

                5  b7 R  b3 4
 ```

-This means playing the changes doesn't normally require a huge shift in your
+Playing the changes doesn't require a dramatic shift in your note
-note selection.
+selection.

 The two non-shared notes E and F are particularly interesting because they are
 only a semitone apart.
 Explore this in your solos to outline the changes.
 Try